 Enablement thinks they’re being innovative, but really, they’re just providing the core blocking and tackling to show moderate progress.
 A smaller group of well resourced, more seasoned enablement teams are executing SBI’s “Best Practices” which is like running 10-20% faster than your competition.
 Not really doing anything different - just better, faster, stronger.

 Then there are the elite few we meet that are developing “Best-in-Class” enablement programs – which are creative, different, bold, ground-breaking.

-In the social selling niche of sales skills and development, here are examples of the three levels:
+In the social selling niche of sales skills and development, browse ultimate guide to social selling to get know how it works and here are examples of the three levels: